-We’ve just finished our last week of Living Beyond Yourself by Beth Moore.
-In week ten we studied self-control and looked at Scripture examples of men who were in control and those who lacked self-control.
-Our study examined the concept of boundaries and protection, with our body as a prime target.
+We’ve just finished our last week of Living Beyond Yourself: Exploring the Fruit of the Spirit by Beth Moore.
+In week ten we studied self-control.
+Our Bible Cafe™ small groups have been growing in wisdom and friendships.
+Our study on self-control examined boundaries and protection, with our body as a prime target.

-Beth Moore writes, “The key to self-control is the refusal to allow our enemies (the flesh, the world, or Satan) to rule or hold us captive in any way… Christ has given us the victory over our flesh, our world, and our accuser… They cannot presume authority over us.”
+Beth Moore writes, “The key to self-control is the refusal to allow our enemies (the flesh, the world, or Satan) to rule or hold us captive in any way… Christ has given us the victory over our flesh, our world, and our accuser.”

 Our self-control reclaims our spiritual territory in who we are and whose we are.
 Claim it.